 public PageReference save() {

 // Add the account to the database.

 insert account;

 // Send the user to the detail page for the new account.

 PageReference acctPage = new ApexPages.StandardController(account).view();

 acctPage.setRedirect(true);

 return acctPage;

 }

 '''

-The following page markup calls the save method from the controller above.
+This page markup calls the save method from that controller.
 When a user clicks Save, he or she is redirected to the detail page for the account just created:

 Example: Redirect Users to a Replacement Experience Cloud Site